 I hate that some enemies deal damage even after getting defeated, it just turns it into a reroll while running away until you find that one combination of 2 cards.
 Awesome game otherwhise

-Play the new version: j4nw.itch.io/pawnbarian
+Check out the hugely expanded version: j4nw.itch.io/pawnbarian

 Made in a week for 7 Day Roguelike 2019.

 Rock Paper Shotgun: "a stylish, clever little browser game that mashes Chess together with Slay the Spire"